LeSpocky/ptxdist/doc/dev_layers_in_ptxdist.rst

 ``oldconfig`` command.
 In this special case, PTXdist will iterate from the bottom to the top layer and run ``oldconfig`` for each of them.
 It will use the delta config applied to the full config of the layer below at each step.
-This means that it's possible to enable or disable a option in the bottom layer and ``oldconfig`` will propagate this change to all other layers.
+This means that it's possible to enable or disable an option in the bottom layer and ``oldconfig`` will propagate this change to all other layers.